Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 00401103  ClaDebugProcess.clw:62 - _main
 ```

-The hex number in the first column on the left represents the memory address where the call occurred.
+The first column shows the hex number which represents the memory address where the call to ```Example6StackTraceC```occurred.
+The centre column shows the ```filename.clw``` and the line number in the source code file.
+The third column shows the procedure name that line 142 can be found in.

-Now if your Hex is a little rusty, or you dont speak fluent Hex, a quick way to find out where line ```ClaDebugProcess.clw:142``` fits in the ```MAP``` file below is to convert it into Decimal, where the decimal value is the 3rd column seen below.
+Now if your Hex is a little rusty, or you dont speak fluent Hex, a quick way to find out where line ```ClaDebugProcess.clw:142``` fits in the ```MAP``` file below is to convert it into Decimal, [search online for a Hex to Decimal convertor website](https://www.google.com/search?q=hex+to+decimal+converter), where the decimal value is the 3rd column seen below.

 [C:\ClaDebugProcess\map\debug\ClaDebugProcess.map](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/Source/ClaDebugProcess.map)
 ```